marcelpetrick/DevNotes/BeenThereSeenThat/20230426_HackingMachineLearning_2023_04_Generative_AI_StableDiffusion_and_AutoGPT/README.md

 * big names: openai, stability.ai - the only one open-source, (google) imagen, midjourney
 * what is the expensive process: step by step? (check the photos)

-### interesting components and areas emerging from stabled Diffusion
+### interesting components and areas emerging from stable Diffusion
 * text prompting/engineering
 * training/fine-tuning for new concepts
 * controlled/desired output